emmerge/rockup/README.md

 * Creates directory under "/opt" (e.g., "/opt/myapp"), which will contain source code, release histories, and configurations
 * Registers an upstart service for each service specified in rockup configuration

+Preparation should be performed each time you add a new host or add a new service to an existing host.
+The steps it performs are idempotent and can be re-run without danger.

+By default, `rock prep` will run this setup on _every_ host described in the rockup file.
+It is possible to limit the invocation to a single host by specifying `--host` on the command, such as:

+`rock prep production --host prod2.myco.com`

 ## Deployment